verbosely/bootstraps/README.md

-These are reusable Bash programs for downloading, configuring, building, and installing software from source or for adding third-party repositories and their OpenPGP public keys to the APT package management system on Debian-family systems.
+These are reusable Bash programs for downloading, configuring, building, and installing software from source or for adding third-party repositories and their OpenPGP public keys to the APT package management system on Debian-family Linux.
 All scripts require superuser privileges.
 For scripts that add third-party repositories to APT, sources are added to `/etc/apt/sources.list.d/` and public keys are added to `/usr/share/keyrings/`.